JonJagger/cyber-dojo/readme.txt

   Filenames whose appearance are to be highlighted in the browser.
   This can be useful if you have many "visible_filenames" and want to mark which files form the focus of the practice.
 A subset of visible_filenames.
-  You can also put "instructions" in.
-  You can also put "output" in.
+  You can also name "instructions" (from exercises/) You can also name "output" (always present)
   For example
   "highlight_filenames": [ "buffer.cpp", "buffer.hpp" ]
   Not required.
 Defaults to empty.
-  The apperance of "highlight_filenames" is controlled by the CSS in the file app/assets/stylesheets/kata-dojo.css.scss
+  The apperance of "highlight_filenames" is controlled by the CSS in app/assets/stylesheets/kata-dojo.css.scss
     div[class~='filename'][class~='highlight'] {
       ...
     }
   The highlight_filenames entry also interacts with lowlights_filenames (see Language.lowlight_filenames() in app/models/Language.rb)
   (see cd.notLowlightFilenames() in app/assets/javascripts/cyber-dojo_file_load.js)
-  appearance in the same CSS file...
+  Again, its appearance in controlled from the same CSS file...
     div[class~='filename'][class~='lowlight'] {
       ...
     }